jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 0.67 on the 0–3 scale**, which implies that preCICE partially meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “Each component should be started separately, PreCICE only handles the communication when it is started”
+- Each component should be started separately, PreCICE only handles the communication after it is started
-- “PreCICE plays no role here.”

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE uses an XML-based configuration file to define participants, meshes, data to be exchanged, mappings, and coupling schemes.
-This aligns well with requirements on explicit coupling configuration, but execution mode (e.g., serial vs. parallel launch of components) is managed outside preCICE by the user or orchestration scripts.
+This aligns well with requirements on explicit coupling configuration, but execution mode is managed outside preCICE by the user or orchestration scripts.

 ### Overall Assessment